BanForFun/Buffela/README.md

 There are also some read-only properties:

-- `SerializerBuffer.size`: How many bytes have been written to the buffer thus far
+- `SerializerBuffer.length`: How many bytes have been written to the buffer thus far
 - `DeserializeBuffer.position`: How many bytes have been read from the buffer thus far